ADSCIAN/ssalib/README.md

 the maximum lag, with the default value being set to the half-lenght of the time series.

-The code snippets below shows how to instantiate a `SingularSpectrumAnalyis` object, while changing the matrix type and setting the window length manually.
+The code snippet below shows how to instantiate a `SingularSpectrumAnalyis` object, while changing the matrix type and setting the window length manually.

 ```python